 eCPM vs RPM Is Skewing True Earnings

 In most industries, the metrics that have been long established to measure success are generally tried and true reflections of the successful parties best interests.
-In the advertising and publishing industry, we truly can say that this is not the case.
-This becomes clear when you start hearing publishers, ad ops teams, and site owners debating and quoting eCPM vs. RPM as the key metric to determine a site’s earnings vs revenue success.
+In the advertising and publishing industry, we can truly say that this is not the case.
+This becomes clear when you start hearing publishers, ad ops teams, and site owners debating and quoting eCPM vs. RPM as key metrics to determine a site’s earnings vs revenue success.

-Below we’ll explain the math behind this and outline the simple formula that will allow you to consistently (and simply) measure the direction of site revenue/earnings; while taking into account things like visitors, SEO, bounce rate, pageviews per visit, and other UX metrics.
-Trust me, it’s simple and is a proven “true north” for publishers.
+Below I’ll explain the math behind this and outline the simple formula that will allow you to consistently (and simply) measure the direction of site revenue/earnings; while taking into account things like visitors, SEO, bounce rate, pageviews per visit, and other UX metrics.

 Why eCPM, CPM, and RPM Exist As Metrics

 Before we dig into exactly how you can account for all of this — and we reveal the math and solution below — it’s probably good to provide some context.
 CPM, eCPM, and RPM are metrics that are well-accepted by the online advertising for good reason, and without understanding that you may not fully grasp why there is so much parody in the industry for using them.

 CPM and eCPM are metrics for advertisers, not publishers.
 This isn’t hidden.
 It’s in the name; “cost per mille (thousand)”.
 It is outlining the cost for the advertiser to buy your ad inventory (space on your website).